withdave/qlik-icon-generator/README.md

 * qlik_cloud_white - uses a white background image with grey app name text, sized for the card and list views in the Qlik Cloud hub
 * qlik_green - uses a partially green background image with white app name text
 * qlik_white - uses a fully white background image with dark text
+* qlik_app_green - uses a green background with white text (to scale to 140x90px)
+* qlik_app_white - uses a white background with grey text (to scale to 140x90px)

 If you wish to change the background of an existing or new template:
 * Suitable format - ideally PNG file, but can be JPG, JPEG or GIF
-* Correct size or aspect, which differs based on your product version
+* Correct size for app icons, which differs based on your product version
   * Qlik Sense client-managed: 164x108 pixels, which is acceptable for both the hub and in-app aspect ratios
-  * Qlik Cloud: 288x180, which is acceptable for both views in the hub, and in-app aspect ratios
+  * Qlik Cloud: 288x180, which is acceptable for the different aspect rations found in the hub home, hub catalog (both grid and list) in-app aspect ratios
   * If you have both products, use the Qlik Cloud sizing
+* Correct size for sheet icons: 140x90 pixels (except when in edit mode, when this is different)